 Top 5 Best Doll Clothes Pattern Books

 At less than 50 pages, this is not a huge book.
-However, it’s still one of my favorites given how much information it packs in!
+However, given how much information it packs in, it’s still one of my favorites!

 It includes 9 basic patterns that can be mixed and matched for more options.
 These include a sundress, classic skirt, camisole and underwear, tankini, shorts, lace top, jumper, button-down shirt, and party dress.
-Several options have “bonus patterns” that give you an option to add an extra feature, for instance, a peplum to a top.
+Several options have “bonus patterns” that allow you to add an extra feature, for instance, a peplum to a top.

 Paper patterns are included for you to trace or cut.
 This is helpful if you don’t have a printer or know how to download or print patterns online.

-Now, one downfall is patterns are for 18″ dolls only.
-You could easily enough alter the patterns to be slightly smaller and fit smaller dolls, though.
+Now, one downfall is sewing patterns are for 18″ dolls only.
+You could easily alter the patterns to be slightly smaller and fit smaller dolls, though.

-The author of Doll Days has also written the book: Doll Dress Boutique: Sew 40+ Projects for 18″ Dolls – A Dress for Every Occasion which features a similar style but contains 40 patterns for dresses only.
-I like books with more variety, which is why I prefer Doll Days!
+The author of Doll Days has also written the book Doll Dress Boutique: Sew 40+ Projects for 18″ Dolls – A Dress for Every Occasion, which features a similar style but contains 40 patterns for dresses only.
+I like books with more variety, so I prefer Doll Days!

 The book includes 22 projects for 18″ dolls and includes many more basics about learning to sew.
 For instance, how to use a pattern and a sewing machine, how to sew by hand, and even how to choose the beginner sewing supplies you’ll need.

-Of all the doll clothes pattern books I’ve listed, these are the simplest doll clothes patterns.
-For beginners, I wholeheartedly recommend this book because it’s nice to gain confidence with doll clothes that are within your emerging sewing skillset.
+Of all the doll clothes books I’ve listed, these are the simplest patterns.
+I wholeheartedly recommend this book for beginners because it’s nice to gain confidence with doll clothes that are within your emerging sewing skillset.

-First, this book is from 1999, so some of the clothes are outdated.
-Second, the patterns are hand-drawn and the diagrams are not snazzy.
+First, this book is from 1999, so some clothes are outdated.
+Second, the patterns are hand-drawn, and the diagrams are not snazzy.

 The patterns are split up by season: Spring and Summer wear, Fall finery, and Winter attire.
 In total, there are 20 patterns for outfits.

-And lastly, patterns are included on a CD, which is annoying!
-I don’t have a CD drive on my laptop, so I had to bring the CD to my Dad, the only person I know with a desktop, to download them.
-I would have preferred a paper copy or even a digital copy for sure!
+And lastly, patterns are included on a CD, which is not ideal.
+I don’t have a CD drive on my laptop or an external drive, so I had to bring the CD to my Dad, the only person I know with a desktop, to download them.
+I would have preferred a paper copy or even a digital copy.